akhenakh/narun/README.md

   - delete-image
 - [X] the gateway does not handle subpath
 - [X] the NATS disconnecting is terminating caddy
+- in a deploy config if the path is not ending with / the route is not working

 ## Ideas
+- enforce semver
 - if the app is a nats consumer:
   - in the deploy file add a section `nats` to describe what subject the app is allowed to consume, then auto provision nkeys and subscribe the application only for its own subject.
   - pass the nkeys to the application in files exposed by the node runners.